canaknesil/limon/README.md

 export PATH=$PATH:<julia-installation-directory>/bin
 ```

-GNU Make.
+- GNU Make
+- g++

-### Additional Dependencies for Developers
+### Additional dependencies for developers who wants to develop Limon parser

-GNU Bison 3.5 or higher, Flex 2.6 or higher, g++.
+- GNU Bison 3.5 or higher
+- Flex 2.6 or higher

-## Usage
+## Compilation

-First create the Limon system image by running `make` in the project
+Run `make` in the project directory.
+This will generate the parser
-directory.
-And then run `limon` executable in `bin` directory.
+executable and Limon system image.

 ```
 $ make